syncfusion-content/maui-docs/MAUI/Picker/localization.md

    1. Create new folder, named as `Resources` in the application.

-   2. Add the default resource file of `Picker` into `Resources` folder.

-   3. Right-click on the `Resources` folder, select `Add` and then `NewItem.`
+   2. Right-click on the `Resources` folder, select `Add` and then `NewItem.`

-   4. In Add New Item wizard, select the Resource File option and name the filename as `SfPicker.<culture name>.resx.` For example, give the name as `SfPicker.fr-FR.resx` for French culture.
+   3. In Add New Item wizard, select the Resource File option and name the filename as `SfPicker.<culture name>.resx.` For example, give the name as `SfPicker.fr-FR.resx` for French culture.

-   5. The culture name indicates the name of the language and country.
+   4. The culture name indicates the name of the language and country.

-   6. Now, select `Add` option to add the resource file in **Resources** folder.
+   5. Now, select `Add` option to add the resource file in **Resources** folder.

-   7. Add the Name/Value pair in Resource Designer of `SfPicker.fr-FR.resx` file and change its corresponding value to corresponding culture.
+   6. Add the Name/Value pair in Resource Designer of `SfPicker.fr-FR.resx` file and change its corresponding value to corresponding culture.